robertoalbanese/Experimental-Robotics-Laboratory/experimental_ws/src/assignment_1/README.md

 int64 x
 int64 y
 ```
-In the [launch folder](https://github.com/robertoalbanese/Experimental-Robotics-Laboratory/tree/master/experimental_ws/src/assignment_1/launch) it is present the launch file used to execute all the nodes.
+In the [launch folder](https://github.com/robertoalbanese/Experimental-Robotics-Laboratory/tree/master/experimental_ws/src/assignment_1/launch) it is possible to find the launch file used to execute all the nodes.

 ## Installation
 There are few steps to follow before to being able to execute the code.
 Firs of all we need to intall the _smach_ library to let ROS to work with finite state machines: